 - The most common reason for changes of accounting auditors in the year to June 2018 was the expiration of the audit term, with substantial reasons not being given in many cases.
-In the year to June 2019, the number of companies giving the expiration of the audit term as the reason, but also giving some sort of additional reason increased, and there was a sharp drop in the number of companies giving only expiration of the audit term as the reason. - Regarding audit fees before and after changes, more than 60% of changes to a smaller audit firm resulted in lower fees.
+As a result of the cabinet ordinance being revised and disclosure being required in practice, in the year to June 2019, there was a sharp drop in the number of companies giving only expiration of the audit term as the reason. - Regarding audit fees before and after changes, approximately 80% of changes to a smaller audit firm resulted in lower fees.
 Among these, changes from a large-sized audit firm to a small and medium-sized audit firm, partnership, or solo practitioner saw fees drop in over 80% of cases.